SebSept/onemorelaravelblog/README.md

 It is made to be extended using laravel packages (via composer) & laravel events.

+It is beta version, development is in `wip` branch.

 # Features

 - fast rendering - built in caching (suited for not powerfull shared hosting)